Code-Institute-Submissions/NgoniDukeMoyo-Recipeswebapp_MarResub/README.md

 You can also use manual deploys to temporarily deploy a branch other than the one that’s configured for automatic deployment.
 For example, you might have a development app synced to the development GitHub branch, but you temporarily want to test a feature branch.
 Simply trigger a manual deploy of the feature branch to test it on the Heroku app.
 Note that release of the feature branch is overwritten on the next successful GitHub push to the development branch.

 ### Automatic Deploys
-When you enable automatic deploys for a GitHub branch, Heroku builds and deploys all pushes to that branch.
-If, for example, you have a development app on Heroku, you can configure pushes to your GitHub development branch to be automatically built and deployed to that app.
+When you enable automatic deploys for a GitHub branch, Heroku builds and deploys all pushes to that branch.You can now configure pushes to your GitHub development branch to be automatically built and deployed to that app.
 ![The App](images/automaticdeploys.png)
 If you’ve configured your GitHub repo to use automated Continuous Integration (with Travis CI, for example), you can check the “Wait for CI to pass before deploy” checkbox.
 When enabled, Heroku will only auto-deploy after all the commit statuses of the relevant commit show success.
 This commit won’t auto-deploy because one of the checks shows a pending status: